SamueleGiraudo/Bud-Music-Box/README.md

 ## Quick overview and examples
-This program offers functions allowing to represent musical patterns, to compute over them, and to randomly generate some of them.
+This program offers a complete language allowing to represent musical patterns, to compute over them, and to randomly generate some of them.
 Results can be converted to files in the [abc format](http://abcnotation.com) and then into MIDI files.